 Pasta e Fagioli is a hearty pasta and kidney beans soup, from the heartland of delicious food, Italy.
 It's a filling lunch ready in under 30 minutes and tastes absolutely amazing.
-Plus, you can make a batch of it at the weekend and enjoy it all week long - it's a real time-saver.
+Plus, you can make a batch of it at the weekend and enjoy it all week long - it's a great time-saver.

 Pasta and kidney beans soup (Pasta e Fagioli) originates from the Campania region of Italy and was considered a peasant dish due to its simple ingredients, but simple is often best and this soup packs a punch of flavour whilst being cheap to create and easy to make!
+This is one of my favourite Italian pasta dishes - it's packed full of flavour, cosy and comforting.

 Looking for other soups?
 Try these...